IBM-Cloud/terraform-provider-ibm/website/docs/r/is_public_gateway.html.markdown

 * `name` - (Required, string) The name of the gateway.
 * `vpc` - (Required, Forces new resource, string) The vpc id.
 * `zone` - (Required, Forces new resource, string) The gateway zone name.
 * `resource_group` - (Optional, Forces new resource, string) The resource group ID where the Public gateway is to be created.
+(This argument is supported only for Generation `2` infrastructure)
 * `tags` - (Optional, array of strings) Tags associated with the Public gateway.
 * `floating_ip` - (Optional, string) A nested block describing the floating IP of this gateway.
 Only one of `id` or `address` to be given.
 Nested `floating_ip` blocks have the following structure: